tarunKoyalwar/Ftp-over-UDP/README.md

 1) Faster due to UDP based connection.
 2) Works Under every Network doesnot matter if NAT present/absent
 3) No Port Forwarding needed.
-4) Supports Ipv6 and Uses STUN For private IPv4 Addresses
+4) Supports Ipv6 and Ipv4 can be Used for LAN Addresses.

+## Tip

+ipv6addresses can be used to list all ipv6 addresses that are assigned to device

 ### FutureWork